steveschr/BMS-for-Sailboat/Readme.md

 # Installation
 ## Modifications to boat
 Install latching relays to control AC input to shore charger, solar panel input to solar charger, ign signal to alternator relay.
 Provision for latching relay to protect bank; I have a friend that uses this to shut off the fridge when the dock power goes out for long enough to drain the battery.
-See [the overview](./Schematic_Typical-Layouts.pdf)
+See [the overview](./Schematic_Typical-Layouts.pdf) and an [as built](./LittleWillieAsBuilt.pdf)
 My boat is out of the water in the summer, I disconnect the BMS from the battery and the battery from the boat for storage.

 # Warning